SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md

 ---
-title: Guidance: Migrate from classic workflows to Power Automate flows in SharePoint ms.date: 06/30/2020
+title: Guidance - Migrate from classic workflows to Power Automate flows in SharePoint ms.date: 06/30/2020
 ---